Spring 2014 First Year Seminar

 What district would you live in if the Hunger Games was real and how would that shade your definitions of values and success?
 Is Alexander Supertramp (Into the Wild) crazy in a sane world or sane in a crazy world?
 If you were Elie Wiesel (Night), how would growing up in a concentration camp have influenced your worldview?
 Lakshmi (Sold) is forced to comply with her culture and family.
 What does it take to see beyond all you know as ‘normal'?
 Ron Hall and Denver Moore come from vastly different parts of America.
 Can you see how you could ever be open to such a friendship?
 What do you deeply, truly believe?
 What do you value?
 How are your values and your worldview a construct of your culture, your age, your family background, and other factors?
 How do groups and systems define success?
 In this seminar we will use identity theory, biographies, novels and movies to examine culture ethos and how it interacts with individual identity development on your pathway to success.

-Tara Jones has been the Director of the Office of Student Financial Planning at Stetson University since September 2012.
+Tara Jones has been the Director of the Office of Student Financial Aid at Stetson University since September 2012.
 Prior she served as Director of Financial Aid at Shorter University in Rome, Ga.
 She has previously taught freshman seminar courses entitled “First Impressions” and “Success Can Be Yours”.
 Additionally she started a Male Minority Leadership group and has a passion for working with special populations such as first generation college students.